alanpe96/rscexplorer/README.md

 - The Server part runs in a worker.
 - We try to approximate a real RSC environment as much as we can (while staying in browser).
 - No dependencies on React internals.
 We use `react-server-dom-webpack` and shim the Webpack runtime.
-- No dependencies on the protocol format.
-We display it, but treat it as an implementation detail of React.
+- Minimal dependencies on the protocol format.
+We break the stream into rows, but treat them as an implementation detail of React.
 - Only end-to-end tests.

 This is fully vibecoded but heavily steered so individual pieces may be weird or suboptimal.